DeanGarofalo/Automation-Tool-Winapp/README.md

 ![Screenshot 2023-12-05 161433](https://github.com/DeanGarofalo/Automation-Tool-Winapp/assets/49959557/d6209b6c-3e81-42d2-9b9d-57614c59a5ba)

 This is a showcase of an application I built in 2022 to serve a very specific workflow for my colleagues.
 It's designed to perform various infrastructure tasks that would have had to been done manually by a user and now would be automated by this application.
 I'm choosing to not publish the code for this but to showcase what the Automation tool did.
-If you would like to get an ideal how it worked, please check out my Python version.
+If you would like to get an ideal how it worked, please check out my [Python version here](https://github.com/DeanGarofalo/Automation-Tool).
 It was written to imitate this and is pretty much how this was coded apart from a GUI and in another language as a concept.

 # What does it take in?